The Commonplace

 Claims (10)

 Generative artificial intelligence (GenAI) adoption is diffusing rapidly but its adoption is strikingly unequal.
-Adoption Rate mixed medium GenAI adoption rates (overall and by demographic groups)
+Adoption Rate mixed GenAI adoption rates (overall and by demographic groups)

 0.18

 Women adopt GenAI substantially less often than men.
-Adoption Rate negative medium Personal use / adoption of GenAI (female vs male rates)
+Adoption Rate negative Personal use / adoption of GenAI (female vs male rates)

 0.18

 Women adopt GenAI less often than men because they perceive its societal risks differently.
-Adoption Rate negative medium GenAI adoption (mediated by societal-risk concern index)
+Adoption Rate negative GenAI adoption (mediated by societal-risk concern index)

 0.18

 A composite index capturing concerns about mental health, privacy, climate impact, and labor market disruption was constructed to measure societal risk perceptions of AI.
-Ai Safety And Ethics null_result high Societal risk concerns index (constructed measure)
+Ai Safety And Ethics null_result Societal risk concerns index (constructed measure)

 0.3

 The societal-risk concerns index explains between 9 and 18 percent of the variation in GenAI adoption.
-Adoption Rate negative medium Explained variation in GenAI adoption (percent variance attributable to the index)
+Adoption Rate negative Explained variation in GenAI adoption (percent variance attributable to the index)

 Explains 918% of variation in adoption